-The Krankenkassen cover a significant portion of the costs for “medically necessary” dental care (e.g. root canals or wisdom tooth extractions).
-But you may want extra preventive care or full coverage for more advanced treatments (e.g. laser therapy for periodontitis).
-In this case, we would recommend looking into a dental care supplement.
-Many of the public providers have their own dental add-ons.
+Public health insurance covers a significant portion of the costs for medically necessary dental care (e.g., root canals or wisdom teeth extractions).
+Most public providers offer supplemental dental coverage.
+But, you might want extra preventative care or full coverage for more advanced treatments like laser therapy or periodontitis.
+If this is the case, we recommend looking into a dental care add-on for your insurance plan.

-There are many supplemental policies that cover vision aids, like glasses and contact lenses.
-If you are publicly insured, vision coverage will be extra, but certain private insurers include vision care as part of their packages.
-Generally, we do not recommend purchasing an additional vision policy—for most people, out-of-pocket costs for vision aids are cheaper than the cost of a vision policy.
-But if you’d like to know your options, you can search for “Zusatzversicherung Sehhilfe” or “Brillenzusatzversicherung”.
+Generally, we do not recommend purchasing an additional vision policy.
+For most people, out-of-pocket costs for vision aids are cheaper than the cost of a vision policy.
+But, if you’d like to see what a vision add-on looks like, you can search for “Zusatzversicherung Sehhilfe” or “Brillenzusatzversicherung” online.

 Premium Hospital Care